 Marine life - from Harbour Seals to Minke whales, Otters to Orcas, Shetland offers a variety of marine life to view that is hard to match on an island chain barely 100 miles long.
 Download the brochure and find out more.

 Shetland Dialect - a fascinating exploration for those who love words.

 Music - Shetland is particularly well-known for its fiddle music and there is plenty of that going on throughout the year.
-Special events are the Folk Festival in May and Fiddle Frenzy in July/August.
+Special events are the Folk Festival in May and Folk Frenzy in August.
 Singing, Classical Music and Jazz are frequently on offer and the Mareel has an extensive programme of events.

 Performance, film and visual arts - Mareel is the UK's most northerly music, cinema and creative industries centre.
 Situated in a prominent quayside area in Lerwick next to the Shetland Museum and

 Archives, Mareel has a live performance auditorium, two cinema screens,

 rehearsal rooms, a recording studio, education and training spaces, a digital

 media production suite, broadcast facilities and a cafe bar.